 When planning a youth engagement initiative, be deliberate about addressing all three levels of engagement.

-Take a moment to think about the various features of the youth engagement model and what you are currently doing at your school, department or organization to initiate and sustain youth engagement.
+Take a moment to think about the various features of the youth engagement model and what you are currently doing at your school, department, organization, or online to initiate and sustain youth engagement.
 What are the qualities of your engagement activities and what are the associated outcomes?
-Alternatively, if you are currently planning a youth engagement program, consider what needs to be in place.
+Alternatively, if you are currently planning a hybrid or virtual youth engagement program, consider what needs to be in place in order to maintain engagement and connection.
 Use the CEYE Youth Engagement Model Worksheet to guide your reflection.
 This is a great activity to do in partnership with youth.
 See the Youth Engagement Model booklet for an explanation.

-"I feel more connected to my country knowing I can influence governmental figures"

-> Youth Participant, Tobacco Control Conference

-THE RATIONALE FOR YOUTH ENGAGEMENT

-There are many important reasons to support youth engagement - from positive outcomes for young people, to better programs and policies.
-However these three rationales emerge as the most prevalent:
+"I feel more connected to my country knowing I can influence governmental figures" > Youth Participant, Tobacco Control Conference THE RATIONALE FOR YOUTH ENGAGEMENT There are many important reasons to support youth engagement - from positive outcomes for young people, to better programs and policies.
+However, these three rationales emerge as the most prevalent: 18